 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not representative of the Blu-ray version

-So that’s my Inside Man Blu-ray review, I’m aiming to review at least one Denzel Washington film a week.
+That’s my Inside Man blu-ray review, I’m aiming to review at least one Denzel Washington film a week.
 What’s next?
 Check back soon…

 Inside Man (2006) Blu-ray Review

 Duration: 129 mins

 Actor(s): Denzel Washington, Clive Owen, Jodie Foster, Christopher Plummer, Willem Dafoe, Chiwetel Ejiofor